Yetundeazeez/HR-ATTRITION-PROJECT/README.md

 ---

 ## Project Overview
-The purpose of this project is to perform data analysis on the HR ATTRITION dataset based on the indicators that mostly affect the employment status of employees in a company.
+The purpose of this project is to perform data analysis on the HR dataset based on the indicators that mostly affect the employment status of employees in a company to know more about the Workforce & Operational Stability Analysis

 This project report focuses on four important insights which are
 1. Demographic insights reflects the summary of the employee statistics which includes the age group,